joergschwarzwaelder/hhc2023/Objective-21/README.md

 This opens a new tab "nanosat-mo-supervisor" on the subtab "Apps Launcher Service".
 As our objective is to take a picture using the camera, the "camera" app is selected followed by "runApp".

 Next we navigate back to "Communications Settings" and refresh the data with "Fetch Information".
-Now the "App: camera" should be visible and we can connect to it (select provider, click "Connect to Selected Provider".
+Now the "App: camera" should be visible and we can connect to it (select provider, click "Connect to Selected Provider").

 A new tab "App: camera" appears.
 In this tab we can nagivate to subtab "Action service", where an action service definition for "Base64SnapImage" can be found.